arnabnandy7/arnabnandy7/README.md

 <h5 align="center">Well, it's time to take a break from the same old "no's" and try something a little more... interesting! ✨</h5>

 <p align="center">
-  I'm conducting a social experiment where I say no and observe what happens. 🛑❌
+  I'm trying to be less of a people-pleaser, starting now. 🛑❌
 </p>

 <br />